bortch/Revealable/readme.md

 In our example, the artist randomly defines an order in which the NFTs will be assigned.
 He defines a list of values where each value will refer to an NFT.
 This can be a serial number, a DNA, an address.

-Collectors will mine on a first come, first served basis.
-The allocation will be done in the order of minting.
+Collectors will mint on a first come, first served basis.
+The attribution will be done in the order of minting.

-Let's take an example of a secret that is an array of 16 bytes.
+Our secret is an array of 16 bytes.

 ```typescript
     uint16[] private _ids;